Keurig Dr Pepper: Acquisition of Dr Pepper Snapple Group

+Acquisition of JDE Peet's and split

+In August 2025, Keurig Dr Pepper announced that it was acquiring JDE Peet's for $18 billion and that it would combine Peet's with its existing coffee division and spin them into a new corporate entity, effectively undoing the 2018 merger that combined Keurig and Dr Pepper.

+In October 2025, Keurig Dr Pepper struck a deal with private-equity companies KKR and Apollo Global Management, along with Goldman Sachs to secure $7 billion in funding to help split its beverage and coffee businesses into two public companies.

 Corporate affairs

+Inventory lawsuit

+The SEC began to look into how then-named Green Mountain Coffee accounted for revenue in 2010.
+Shortly afterward, a class action lawsuit began regarding how inventory was handled, with the amended lawsuit being filed April 30, 2012.
+Plaintiffs stated Green Mountain Coffee had maintained demand was high enough that no excess inventory had been produced even while production continued to increase.
+Confidential Green Mountain Coffee employees had stated inventory had been moved between locations without documentation in order to overstate inventory counts and inflate earnings.
+In June 2018, the then-named Keurig Green Mountain, Inc. agreed to a $36.5 million settlement.

 Sustainability

-GMCR began to embrace an environmental ethos within two years of its founding, and environmentalism and sustainability were overarching policies for which Green Mountain became well known.
+GMCR began to embrace an environmental ethos within two years of its founding, and environmentalism and sustainability were important policies for which Green Mountain became well known.
 Among other initiatives within Green Mountain's first decade, in 1983 employees began composting used coffee grounds at its retail stores; in 1986 the company introduced its first organic coffee in a retail market test; in 1989 it formed an Employee Environmental Committee, and began a recycling program; and in 1990 it introduced Rain Forest Nut coffee to sponsor rainforest preservation, donating 10% of the product's profits to Conservation International and the Rainforest Alliance, and it introduced the first earth-friendly, oxygen-whitened, dioxin-free coffee filters.
 In 1992 it formed a Stewardship Program to promote sustainability and sound environmental practices; in 1997 it pioneered the first biodegradable bag for bulk coffee purchases; and in 2006 it introduced the ecotainer, a to-go cup for hot beverages made entirely out of renewable materials.

 In 2005, Green Mountain was the first coffee company to support the United Nations' Global Reporting Initiative mission to develop globally accepted sustainability reporting guidelines.
 In 2008 GMCR's board of directors added a social and environmental responsibility committee.
 During that time period GMCR also established a vice president for environmental affairs reporting directly to the CEO.
 As of 2015, Keurig Green Mountain has a Chief Sustainability Officer.